rust-lang/rust-bindgen/CONTRIBUTING.md

 ### Implementing new options using `syn`

-Here is a list of recommendations to be followed if a new option can be implemented using the `syn` crate:
+If a new option can be implemented using the `syn` crate it should be added to the `codegen::postprocessing` module by following these steps:

-- The `BindgenOptions::require_syn` method must be updated to reflect that this new option requires parsing the generated Rust code with `syn`.

-- The implementation of the new option should be added at the end of `Bindings::generate`, inside the `if options.require_syn() { ... }` block.
+- Introduce a new `struct` with no fields.
+- Implement the `PostProcessing` trait for the `struct`.
+- Add the `struct` to the `decl_postprocessing` macro invocation.

 ## Pull Requests and Code Reviews